dasasdhba/godot-moon/README.md

 Current approach is very hacky and has to be familiar with the source code to use it.
 Unless a huge refactor, there is no good way to solve this.

+### AnimatedSprite2DProcessCallback

+Allow AnimatedSprite2D processing in physics, which can make it safe to sync with physics.

 ### Some minor bugfix in the upstream

 Just some bugfix as I needed.